RosaEvasari/Vanguard_Project/README.md

 ## Project Overview
 The digital world is evolving, and so are Vanguard’s clients.
 Vanguard is US-based investment management company.
 Vanguard believed that a more intuitive and modern User Interface (UI), coupled with timely in-context prompts (cues, messages, hints, or instructions provided to users directly within the context of their current task or action), could make the online process smoother for clients.
 The critical question was: **Would these changes encourage more clients to complete the process?**

 Vanguard just launched an exciting digital experiment.
 Our goal as Customer Experience team is helping the company to uncover the results of the experiment.
+To address the critical question, we have developed a set of hypotheses to guide our analysis and determine whether the new UI and in-context prompts effectively enhance client engagement and completion rates as follows: <br>
+1. The new feature would encourage more clients to complete the process. <br>
+2. The new feature would reduce the time spent on each step of the process, leading to more efficient completion. <br>
+3. The new feature would reduce the error rates during the process, leading to smoother completion. <br>

 ## Data
 We use three datasets provided by the company as follows:<br>